 She spent her early years competing in eventing around the state on her two horses.
 Her first pet of her own was her beautiful standard Schnauzer ‘Mocha’, who unfortunately died at the age of eight from lymphatic cancer.

 Amanda now lives locally with her partner on their small farm of pigs, cattle, sheep, Henry the hand-raised ram, and their two Dobermans, Jagi and Luna plus two working dogs Tammy and Tess.
-Amanda has added to her animal family with an off the track race horse, Nunivak (Nudes) and a rescue kitten Miu Miu 2.0.
+Amanda has added to her animal family with an off the track race horse, Nunivak (Nudes), Henry (Hold Infinity) and two feral rescue kittens Miu Miu 2.0. and Pud pud.

 Veterinary Nurse Cert IV